Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 findEmployeeFreeTime ([[[1,3], [9,12]], [[2,4]], [[6,8]]])//[4,6], [8,9], All employees are free between [4,6] and [8,9].
 findEmployeeFreeTime ([[[1,3]], [[2,4]], [[3,5], [7,9]]])//[5,7], ll employees are free between [5,7].
 ````
-- This algorithm will take `O(N * logN)` time, where `‘N’` is the total number of intervals.
+- This algorithm will take `O(N * logN)` time, where `N` is the total number of intervals.
 This time is needed because we need to sort all the intervals.
 - The space complexity will be `O(N)`, which is needed for sorting.

 #### Can we find a better solution?